About AthDGC

 (i) Computational toolkit

-The toolkit ships fourteen open-source modules: LightSIDE-AthDGC for PROIEL syntactic features (dependency arcs, argument-structure frames, morphology bundles); LightSIDE-compatible text-feature extraction; a NoSketch-style concordancer; fine-tuned Stanza checkpoints for diachronic Greek (grc_byz_proiel, grc_lbem_proiel, grc_mod_proiel; Hugging Face mirror ships at v0.5); a per-verb argument-structure extractor; a cross-lingual alignment viewer (Neo4j); a corpus-fix toolkit; a showcase generator; a PROIEL XML 2.0 exporter; a v0.5 PROIEL XML 2.0 schema validator; a v0.5 valency-frame database client; a v0.5 retranslation-pair browser; a v0.5 retelling-chain explorer; and the Quarto template pack that generates this very site.
+The toolkit provides fourteen open-source modules: LightSIDE (an open-source text-mining workbench developed at Carnegie Mellon)-AthDGC (the Lavidas-extension fork of LightSIDE that operates on syntactic features rather than only text features) for PROIEL syntactic features (dependency arcs (the head-to-dependent links between words in a parsed sentence), argument-structure frames, morphology bundles); LightSIDE-compatible text-feature extraction; a NoSketch-style concordancer (a search tool that shows every occurrence of a word in its surrounding context); fine-tuned (further trained on new data to adapt it to a particular text type) Stanza (Stanford's open-source Python workflow that automatically tags, lemmatises, and parses sentences) checkpoints (saved snapshots of a trained model) for diachronic Greek (grc_byz_proiel, grc_lbem_proiel, grc_mod_proiel; Hugging Face (a public hosting platform for machine-learning models and datasets) mirror released at v0.5); a per-verb argument-structure extractor; a cross-lingual alignment (matching corresponding words or sentences between texts in different languages) viewer (Neo4j (a graph database that stores data as nodes and connections rather than as tables)); a corpus-fix toolkit; a showcase generator; a PROIEL XML 2.0 (the file format that stores each sentence as a tree of word-by-word grammatical relations, developed at Oslo) exporter; a v0.5 PROIEL XML 2.0 schema validator (a program that checks a data file against the expected structural rules); a v0.5 valency-frame database client; a v0.5 retranslation-pair browser; a v0.5 retelling-chain explorer; and the Quarto (an open-source publishing system that builds websites, slides, papers, and posters from a single source) template pack that generates this very site.
 All modules are usable on any PROIEL-style historical treebank, not only on the AthDGC corpus.
 See Tools.

 (ii) Diachronic Greek treebank